lektorium-tutor/lekt/docs/configuration.rst

 Or from the system environment::

-    export TUTOR_PARAM1=VALUE1
+    export LEKT_PARAM1=VALUE1

 Once the base configuration is created or updated, the environment is automatically re-generated.
 The environment is the set of all files required to manage an Open edX platform: Dockerfile, ``lms.env.yml``, settings files, etc. You can view the environment files in the ``env`` folder::

     ls "$(tutor config printroot)/env"

-With an up-to-date environment, Tutor is ready to launch an Open edX platform and perform usual operations.
+With an up-to-date environment, Lekt is ready to launch an Open edX platform and perform usual operations.
 Below, we document some of the configuration parameters.

 Individual service activation
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~